2019 - 2020 Community Diversity Education and Training Program

 Jan.
 29 and 30, 2020 - Rita Lurie, Holocaust survivor, and her daughter, Leslie Gilbert-Lurie, authors of Bending Toward the Sun, will speak for the middle school students of Lucia Mar (Judkins, Paulding, and Mesa).
 The students will either read the book Diary of Anne Frank or engage in a series of lessons about the Steps That Lead to Genocide in preparation for their visit.

 Jan.
-29, 2020 - The Luries will be our featured speakers at our next Community Outreach meeting.
+29, 2020 - The Luries were our featured speakers at our Community Outreach meeting.

 March 10, 2020 - Joseph Jok, Sudanese refugee and International Rescue Committee worker, will speak to the middle schools of Lucia Mar (Judkins, Paulding, and Mesa), in conjunction with a unit on the U.N.
 Universal Declaration of Human Rights.